FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 			- It answers the questions of who will use the system, what the system will do, and where and when it will be used.
 			- Steps
 				1. Perform requirements modeling, where you investigate business processes and document what the new system must do.
 You can perform fact-finding techniques (e.g., interviews, surveys, document reviews, observation, and sampling) to learn about the system.
-				2. The end product should be the [[System Requirements Document]] (SRS), which describes management and user requirements, costs, and benefits.
+				2. The end product should be the [[System Requirements Document]] (SRS), also known as the System Requirements Specification, which describes management and user requirements, costs, and benefits.
 The SRS should also outline alternative development strategies.
 		- [[systems design|Systems design]]
 			- In this phase, the designer decides how the system will operate in terms of hardware, software, and network infrastructure; the user interface, forms, and reports that will be used; and the specific programs, databases, and files that will be needed.
 				- Objective: To create a blueprint that will satisfy all documented requirements.